Massive cargo ship turns sideways, blocks Egypt’s Suez Canal

 Cargo ships and oil tankers appeared to be lining up at the southern end of the Suez Canal, waiting to be able to pass through the waterway to the Mediterranean Sea, according to MarineTraffic data.

-A United Nations database listed the Ever Gren as being owned by Shoei Kisen KK, a ship-leasing firm based in Imabari, Japan.
+A United Nations database listed the Ever Given as being owned by Shoei Kisen KK, a ship-leasing firm based in Imabari, Japan.
 The firm could not be immediately reached for comment Wednesday.
 The ship had listed its destination as Rotterdam in the Netherlands prior to getting stuck in the canal.

+Evergreen Marine Corp., a major Taiwan-based shipping company, also listed the Ever Given among ships in its fleet and the ship bears its color scheme and logo.

+Evergreen could not immediately be reached for comment, though Taiwan’s state-run Central News Agency quoted unidentified company sources as saying the ship had been overcome by strong winds as it entered the Suez Canal from the Red Sea but none of its containers had sunk.

 Opened in 1869, the Suez Canal provides a crucial link for oil, natural gas and cargo being shipping from East to West.
 Around 10% of the world’s trade flows through the waterway and it remains one of Egypt’s top foreign currency earners.
 In 2015, the government of President Abdel-Fattah el-Sissi completed a major expansion of the canal, allowing it to accommodate the world’s largest vessels.